 How will we think in the future?
 Will we be living in an augmented dream?

-It makes total sense to add our three Mon Coeur Fait Vroum questions to this point of departure!
+It makes total sense to add our three Mon Coeur Fait Vroum questions about this point of departure!

 Today as I see it, emotions are generally discouraged; being emotional has become synonymous with being unstable and unbalanced.

 I work with colours, space and irrational forms, I scream out all the miracle of life, everything that is special, unique and not repeatable.

 This is because I want to give hope, to remind us that due to our habit of walking, we have forgotten our wings.